 Make sure to keep on eye on him whenever he is outside of the crate.
 If you are gone for a long period of time during the day, use a closed off canine playpen.
 However, an extended period of time in a confined space during your dog’s wake hours can put stress on him.

 To Potty Pad or Not to Potty Pad?

-The downside of using potty pads is that your dog may get used to them and start thinking it is fine to go in the house, so it is suggested to train him without potty pads.
+The downside of using a pee pad is that your dog may get used to them and start thinking it is fine to go in the house, so it is suggested to train him without a pee pad.
 Sometimes it’s not possible to train without them due to working long hours or not having a backyard, so don’t feel like you shouldn’t if you need to train your dog to use potty pads.